 If you're still not able to find the answer to your question, drop us an e-mail at firstname.lastname@example.org.

-If you do not meet the Police Officer Basic Qualifications then you should not apply to the Vancouver Police Department.
-Your application will be immediately closed.
-You may wish to consider applying as a Jail Guard or Traffic Authority member where the qualifications are different.
+If you do not meet the police officer basic qualifications then you may wish to consider applying as a Jail Guard, Community Safety or Traffic Authority member where the qualifications are different.
+These uniformed special constable positions are excellent stepping stones toward a future career goal of policing.

 Q. I don't have 30 post secondary credits, but I have training in another area.
 Can I receive an exemption for the educational requirement?